 - Rooms with queen beds, flat-screen TV with DVD player, and Bose SoundDock speakers for Apple iPods

-- Beverages, including fine wines and premium spirits, soft drinks, bottled water, coffee and tea served throughout the ship.
+- Beverages including soft drinks, bottled water, coffee, cappuccino, expresso and tea served throughout the ship.

 - 24-hour room service and in-room dining.